-- (a) in the case of money be paid into the Crime (Confiscation of Profits) Account in accordance with section 79 if it has not previously been paid into that account; and - (b) in the case of property other than money - be disposed of, or otherwise dealt with, in accordance with any directions of the Attorney-General or of person authorized by the Attorney-General for the purposes of this subsection and any Crime proceeds deposited in the (Confiscation of Profits) Account. - (4) For the purposes of subsections (2) and (3), the appeal period ends when an appeal may no longer be lodged against either the forfeiture order or the conviction in reliance on which the order was made or, if such an appeal is lodged, when the appeal lapses or is finally determined.
+- (a) in the case of money be paid into the Crime (Confiscation of Profits) Account in accordance with section 79 if it has not previously been paid into that account; and - in the case of property other than money (b) - be disposed of, or otherwise dealt with, in accordance with any directions of the Attorney-General or of person a authorized by the Attorney-General for the purposes of this subsection and any deposited proceeds in the Crime (Confiscation of Profits) Account. - (4) For the purposes of subsections (2) and (3), the appeal period ends when an appeal may no longer be lodged against either the forfeiture order or the conviction in reliance on which the order was made or, if such an appeal is lodged, when the appeal lapses or is finally determined.